 Vote Required for the issuance of an aggregate of 4,500,000 shares of the Company's Series B Convertible Preferred Stock, and warrants to purchase 5,625,000 shares of the Company's common stock, in accordance with Nasdaq Marketplace Rule 5635(d) (Proposal No. 6).
-Delaware law and our Bylaws provide that, on all matters (other than the election of directors and except to the extent otherwise required by our Certificate of Incorporation, or applicable Delaware law), the affirmative vote of a majority of the shares present, in person or by proxy, and voting on the matter, will be required for approval.
-Accordingly, the affirmative vote of a majority of the shares present at the Annual Meeting, in person or by proxy, and voting on the matter, will be required to approve the issuance of an aggregate of 4,500,000 shares of the Company's Series B Convertible Preferred Stock, and warrants to purchase 5,625,000 shares of the Company's common stock, in accordance with Nasdaq Marketplace Rule 5635(d).
+Delaware law and our Bylaws provide that, on all matters (other than the election of directors and except to the extent otherwise required by our Certificate of Incorporation, or applicable Delaware law), the affirmative vote of a majority of the shares present, in person or by proxy, and voting on the matter, will be required to approve the issuance of an aggregate of 4,500,000 shares of the Company's Series B Convertible Preferred Stock, and warrants to purchase 5,625,000 shares of the Company's common stock, in accordance with Nasdaq Marketplace Rule 5635(d).